ilpiccoli/smart-irrigation/README.md

 # How does it work?
 1) Every day at 00:00 the sensors of "Rain Today" and "Maximum Temperature Today" is reset;
-2) Every hour "Rain Today" sensor update its value from "Rain Sensor in last hour" from OpenWeatherMap;
+2) Every hour "Rain Today" sensor update its value adding eventual rain from "Rain Sensor in last hour" from OpenWeatherMap;
 3) Every time the temperature sensor changes, if it's higher than the actual value, the "Maximum Temperature Today" sensor is updated;
 4) When the trigger condition is met (in my case when sun elevation is higher than 35°) the automation starts;
 5) If "Rain Yesterday" is higher than 4mm or "Rain Forecasted for Today" is higher than 4mm the automation **does not run**;